 The major in Economics leads to the Bachelor of Arts in Economics.
 Students are encouraged to download the Program Requirement Worksheet for Economics to track their progress.
 The major curriculum is published below.

 Students majoring in a different program may have the option of electing an academic minor in Economics.
 Students interested in pursuing the minor should review the minor curriculum outlined below.

 Students must receive grades of C or better in all courses taken to meet the requirements for the major or minor.

 Requirements for the Major in Economics

-Chosen from courses in related fields (e.g., social sciences, history, mathematics, statistics, etc.), approved at the discretion of the advisor.
+Two Integrative Courses.
+These must be chosen from courses in related fields (e.g., social sciences, history, mathematics, or statistics) and approved by the advisor.

 - ULEC 2020 Introduction to Macroeconomics

 - LECO 3823 Intermediate Microeconomics: Models and Methods